Linear optics and photodetection achieve near-optimal unambiguous coherent state discrimination: Examples

 Random codes are typically non-degenerate.
 This means the coherent states in the random codes are almost surely linearly independent, i.e., the associated $R$ is full rank.
 We now consider examples of degenerate codes.
 As discussed above, our receiver, endowed with phase-space displacement, can map a code with single degeneracy into a non-degenerate one.
 As an example, consider the code with single-degeneracy~\cite{Guha2011}

 In Fig.~\ref{fig:single_degeneracy}(a), we illustrate the optimized inconclusive probabilities for linear receivers with displacement.
 Since these amplitude vectors are not linearly independent and have single degeneracy, receivers limited to LOP unitaries alone perform poorly, and we must leverage displacement operations.
-By allowing for phase-space displacement, our receivers match the global bound up to machine precision for small intensities ($\abs{\alpha}^2\lesssim0.4$).
+By allowing for phase-space displacement, our receivers match the global bound for small intensities ($e^{|\alpha|^2} < \sqrt{2}$).
+More details on the optimal receiver design are provided in Appendix \ref{app:rec}.
 The analytic expression of the global bound can be obtained using the method of Ref.~\cite{BergouPRL_2012}, which yields

 The numerical optimality of linear receivers extends to larger signal intensities for alternative figures of merit, as discussed in the next Section.